Mark Loretta: Los Angeles Dodgers

-On December 10, 2008, Loretta signed a one-year contract with the Los Angeles Dodgers for reported $1.25 million.
+On December 10, 2008, Loretta signed a one-year contract with the Los Angeles Dodgers for a reported $1.25 million.

-On October 8, 2009, Mark Loretta hit a walk-off single to defeat the St. Louis Cardinals, 3–2, in game two of the National League Division Series.
+On October 8, 2009, Loretta hit a walk-off single to defeat the St. Louis Cardinals, 3–2, in game two of the National League Division Series.
 The score was tied and the bases were loaded with two outs when he stroked a line drive off Cardinal reliever Ryan Franklin to center fielder Colby Rasmus.
-Until this game-winning single Mark Loretta had been hitless in his career against Franklin.
+Until this game-winning single, Loretta had been hitless in his career against Franklin.
 His single completed a come from behind victory for the Los Angeles Dodgers who trailed the Cardinals, 2–1, going into the bottom of the ninth inning.
 Loretta said, "That's the biggest hit of my career."
 This sudden victory enabled the Dodgers to take a two games to none lead in the division series.
 They would go on to win the series, 3–0.